Bridge: Vibration

-Many loads imposed on a bridge – such as wind, earthquakes, and vehicular traffic – can cause a bridge to experience irregular or periodic forces, which may cause bridge components to vibrate or oscillate.
+Many loads imposed on a bridge – wind, earthquakes, and vehicular traffic – can cause a bridge to experience irregular or periodic forces, which may cause bridge components to vibrate or oscillate.
 Some bridge components have inherent resonant frequencies to which they are particularly susceptible, and vibrations near those frequencies can cause very large stresses.

 Winds can produce a variety of vibrational forces on a bridge, including flutter, galloping, and vortex shedding.
 Considering wind forces during the design process is especially important for long, slender bridges (typically suspension or cable-stayed bridges).